-The Defined Benefit Pension Definition
+What is a Defined Benefit Pension Scheme

 In the defined benefit pension scheme, the Board of Trustees or the pension provider are responsible for all elements of the pension and normally run a final salary pension scheme on behalf of the company.